-- Release the reservoir cap fixings and remove the reservoir cap and the diaphragm seal. - Fill the reservoir to the UPPER level line using new DOT 4 brake fluid from a sealed container. - Check the condition of the sealing diaphragm for the reservoir.
-Replace if necessary. - Refit the reservoir cap making sure that the diaphragm seal is correctly positioned between the reservoir cap and reservoir body. - Replace the reservoir cap retaining screws and tighten to 1 Nm.
+- Loosen the reservoir cap fasteners and remove the reservoir cap and the diaphragm seal. - Fill the reservoir to the UPPER level line using new DOT 4 brake fluid from a sealed container. - Check the condition of the sealing diaphragm for the reservoir.
+Replace if necessary. - Reinstall the reservoir cap making sure that the diaphragm seal is correctly positioned between the reservoir cap and reservoir body. - Replace the reservoir cap retaining screws and tighten to 9 lbf in (9 lbf in (1 Nm)).